your style guide

 Patterns are a tough one!
 There are such a ridiculous amount of options, that it's hard to know what's right and what isn't.

-Basically, stay away from very busy blue & green patterns - they always get lost in the mountains and woods and water.
+Basically, I recommend staying away from very busy blue & green patterns, because they can get lost in the background - but this can always vary!

 Since this is hard to explain and overwhelming, I've made a Pinterest Board that has a huge variety of outfit ideas, including patterns that work well being photographed.